A simple framework for your loyalty program

 It has been built with elements from the best programs around, and based on videogames studies on challenge-reward systems that free dopamine in the brain.
 Yeah, it's dope!

-Along the years, I came up with a framework that can create a mix of elements that, when put together, can generate quite strong hypotheses for positive customer behaviour enforcement.
+Along the years, I came up with a framework that can create a mix of elements that, when put together, can generate quite strong hypotheses for positive customer behavior enforcement.

 It's simple, but not too simple.

-NOTICE: This canvas does not address the functionalities of your Marketing Automation Platform, nor the segmentation you may want to create.
+Note This canvas does not address the functionalities of your Marketing Automation Platform, nor the segmentation or the winning ideas.
+Those you can only learn experimenting and collecting data properly!

 1/4 How to use triggers?